Shuvo-Hasan/shuvo-hasan.github.io/quotes.md

 "If you don’t produce, you won’t thrive – no matter how skilled or talented you are." – Cal Newport

 "The game is afoot." - Sherlock Holmes in Adventure of the Abbey Grange

+"Work is the best antidote to sorrow, my dear Watson." - Sherlock Holmes in The Adventure of the Empty House

 "When you have eliminated all which is impossible, then whatever remains, however improbable, must be the truth." - Sherlock Holmes in The Sign of Four